-4.2.3.2 Latency
+3.2.3.2 Latency

-There are no absolute latency requirements in PRIMECLUSTER.
 As previously stated, PRIMECLUSTER relies on heartbeat requests and responses to determine that nodes or other resources are functional.
 When a heartbeat is not received in a preset interval, PRIMECLUSTER starts recovery actions.
-The intervals depend upon what PRIMECLUSTER is monitoring.
 The Cluster Foundation (CF) software on each node sends a heartbeat request every 200 ms on each interconnect to every other node in the cluster.
-By default, CF tries 50 times to get a response before a node is marked as LEFTCLUSTER.
+A heartbeat request is sent 50 times in every 200 ms until the timeout period (default: 10 seconds).
+If there is no response from the target node, CF will mark that node as LEFTCLUSTER.

-The 200 ms interval is a reasonable choice for a maximum latency in the cluster interconnects.
+The 200 ms interval is a reasonable design for a maximum latency in the cluster interconnects.
 This interval is long enough so that a small message and response can span transcontinental distances.
-This interval also allows for recovery from lost packets or other errors that can cause a few requests or responses to be lost in the interconnect.
+This interval is also fixed and cannot be changed.